అనంతపురము జిల్లా

 Famous for groundnut-based dishes, Rayalaseema spicy cuisine, and traditional sweets.

-Anantapuramu's cultural tapestry is woven with threads of ancient traditions, folk arts, and spiritual practices that have been preserved for generations.
+Ananthapuramu's cultural tapestry is woven with threads of ancient traditions, folk arts, and spiritual practices that have been preserved for generations.

 The district is known for its distinctive Rayalaseema folk traditions, including Burrakatha storytelling, Lambadi tribal dances, and traditional craft forms that reflect the region's unique identity.